-Contemporary master glassmaker, Simon Berger speaks a singular language by exploring the material in depth.
-His material is that of glass which he hammers, lacerates or cracks.
+Simon Berger is a contemporary glass artist exploring the material which he hammers, lacerates and cracks.